dougbtv/krang/README.md

 A Kubernetes-enabled CNI.next runtime.
 It enables CNI actions during pod lifecycle, and maybe enables some better K8s bindings for CNI, making it easier to write k8s-enabled CNI plugins.

-It can mutate stuff, dude.
+It can mutate your pods' network namespaces, dude.

 ## What's it do?